-Throughout the whole simulation study, we set the significance level $\alpha=0.1$.
-In the first simulation, in Section \ref{subsec:sample_size}, we will fix the size $b$ of the blocking scheme \eqref{eqn:blocking_scheme} equal to 1 and the sample size $T$ will take values $19,49,99,499$.
-Secondly, in Section \ref{subsec:block_size}, we will instead keep the sample size fixed equal to $119$ and repeat the simulations with $b=1,3,6$.
-As usually done in the time series setting, the first observation is taken into account as a covariate only and will neither take part of the training set, nor of the calibration set.
+In Section \ref{subsec:sample_size}, we fix the size $b$ of the blocking scheme \eqref{eqn:blocking_scheme} equal to 1 and let the sample size $T$ take values $19,49,99,499$.
+Secondly, in Section \ref{subsec:block_size}, we instead fix the sample size equal to $119$ and repeat the simulations with $b=1,3,6$.
+As usually done in the time series setting, the first observation is taken into account as a covariate only and does not enter neither the training set nor the calibration set.
 The proportion of data in the training and in the calibration set are hence equal to one half of the remaining observations: $m=l=(T-1)/2$.
 For each value of $T$, we repeat the procedure by considering $N=1000$ simulations.
-The simulations are performed using the R Programming Language (\citealt{R}).
+Simulations are implemented in the R Programming Language (\citealt{R}).